top of page

 Trufulfillment

-• Aug 12
+• Aug 12, 2025

 • 2 min read

-The Canada Border Services Agency (CBSA) has announced its Trade Compliance Verification Priorities for July 2025.
-In this post, we will walk you through the key points of the CBSA’s announcement, why this list matters for importers, and practical tips to help you maintain compliance in preparation for a customs inspection.
+In this post, we will outline the key points from the CBSA announcement, explain why this list is important for importers, and provide practical tips to help you prepare for customs audits.

-What is the CBSA Trade Compliance Verification Priorities List?
+What Is the CBSA Trade Compliance Verification Priorities List?

-Twice a year (January and July), the CBSA publishes a targeted verification plan for specific categories of commercial imports.
-Items included on this list are subject to heightened scrutiny to ensure compliance with Canadian customs regulations.
-The list of goods and verification areas is based on risk assessment and can be adjusted at any time throughout the year if necessary.
+Twice a year — in January and July — the CBSA publishes a targeted verification plan for specific categories of commercial imports.Products included in this list are subject to enhanced scrutiny to ensure compliance with Canadian customs regulations.

 ree

-Practical Tips for Staying Compliant
+Practical Tips for Maintaining Compliance

 Comments